ashmandias/FeralInfo/README.md

 Note: update server with your server, and user with your username The urls to access things are https://server.feralhosting.com/user/rutorrent https://server.feralhosting.com/user/deluge and https://server.feralhosting.com/user/transmission

+## Payments

+Payments are currently halted, and no slots are being suspended.